-Tyler Fenwick is in his fourth year as associate coach for the Tennessee men's and women's swimming and diving programs.
+The 2016-17 season marks Tyler Fenwick's fifth year as associate coach for the Tennessee men's and women's swimming and diving programs.

 Fenwick is one of the most recognizable distance coaches in the world, having served as primary coach for multiple US national champions, US national finalists, junior world champions, Olympians and world champions.
 He served as a head coach for Team USA at the 2015 World University Games.

 Prior to arriving in Knoxville, Fenwick served as the Head Men's National Team Coach for the Mission Viejo Nadadores, a premier gold medal club team in California.